Scott Gaille: Academic career

 In 2007, Gaille joined the faculty of Rice University's Graduate School of Business, where he has focused on delivering practical energy expertise to business students.
 The course developed by Gaille, International Energy Development, provides students with a framework for acquiring, managing and divesting international energy projects.
 In 2012, Gaille published the textbook International Energy Development, which is based on his teachings at Rice.
+Subsequently, Gaille also taught Energy Infrastructure in the Energy Transition, focusing on the manner in which solar, wind, and battery storage projects were being integrated into existing networks.

 In 2013, the University of Chicago Law School appointed Gaille a lecturer in Law.
-Gaille teaches the Energy Law Seminar, which exposes law students to current issues facing energy law practitioners.
+Gaille teaches the Energy Law Seminar and the Energy Transaction Seminar, both of which expose law students to current issues facing energy law practitioners.
 He also has served on the Law School's Visiting Committee.

 Outside of his academic appointments, Gaille regularly speaks on a variety of energy topics.
 Among other venues, Gaille has lectured on energy issues at the University of Texas at Austin's Energy Symposium, the University of Chicago Booth School of Business’ Emerging Markets Summit, Marathon Oil Corporation’s executive training program, Chevron's San Ramon management training program, the Namibian Oil & Gas Conference, the Association of International Petroleum Negotiators, and the Asia Shale Conference.